 Stage 3: (Time and Money!)
 The key to successfully reaching Stage 3 is to build up an "engine" (portfolio) of wealth during Stage 2 that can provide for you in retirement.
-A well funded financial engine can then work on place of you to produce the income you need and to free up your TIME to enjoy life.
+A well funded financial engine can then be put to work for you to produce the income you need and to free up your TIME to enjoy life.
 This is Financial Freedom!